Infinite temperature at zero energy: Feynman-Kitaev Clock Model

-Equation~\eqref{eqn:MBClock} is a local many-body Hamiltonian on a circle (\autoref{fig:clocks}).\footnote{One may generalize to other numbers of qubits or other circuit geometries by coarse-graining so that several qubits correspond to a single clock site.} Indeed, it is a two-leg ladder, with a spin chain and fermion chain (the clock) parallel to each other on a circle.
-Hamiltonian terms are supported on four sites around each plaquette of the two-leg ladder.
+Equation~\eqref{eqn:MBClock} is a local many-body Hamiltonian on a circle (\autoref{fig:clocks}).\footnote{One may generalize to other numbers of qubits or other circuit geometries by coarse-graining so that several qubits correspond to a single clock site.} Indeed, it is a two-leg ladder, with a spin chain and fermion chain (the clock) parallel to each other on a circle; see also Fig.~\ref{fig:idea}.
+Hamiltonian terms are supported on four sites around each plaquette of the two-leg ladder: each unitary $u_t$ acts on the two qubits at sites $t$ and $t+1$ in the spin chain, and each fermionic term $c^\dagger_{t+1}c_t$ acts on modes $t$ and $t+1$ on the clock chain.

 When we additionally have that\footnote{One could demand a less restrictive condition, that $u_{n-1}$ is supported on qubit $n-1$ only.
-This does not change the class of valid Floquet circuits.} $u_{n-1} \propto \unit$, the many-body eigenstates can still be related to \qestates{} \(\ket{\phi}\) of the staircase circuit \(\propagator{n}{0}\).
+This does not change the class of valid Floquet operators \(\propagator{T}{0}\)}. $u_{n-1} \propto \unit$, the many-body eigenstates can still be related to Floquet states \(\ket{\phi}\) of the staircase circuit \(\propagator{n}{0}\).
 We henceforth assume that $u_{n-1} \propto \unit$.
 First, we construct the many-hand eigenstates of \(H\) as Slater determinants of single-hand states.
 Define a length-\(M\) ordered vector of hand positions,

 Then we have Krylov sectors

 where \(\ket{\Omega}\) is the fermion vacuum state and we defined

 The states $\ket{K_{\mathbf t,\phi}}$, similarly to the single-hand case, denote a collection of clock hands at positions \(t_1, ..., t_M\), each trailed by a propagator $\propagator{t_i}{0}$ This is sketched in \autoref{fig:clocks}(c).
 The ordering of the product is important, as the propagators \(\propagator{t}{0}\) typically do not commute with each other.
 With the choice of ordering in \(\propagator{\mathbf{t}}{0}\), we find that \(H\) takes the form of a non-interacting \(M\)-particle tight-binding model with boundary conditions twisted by \(\phi\).
 We have that